njokuScript/ripple-pay/README.md

   3. A production README, replacing this README

-  4. Profile-Wallet page displaying user account information

-  5. Search functionality to allow searching of other users
+  4. Search functionality to allow searching of other users

-  6. Ability to Request Ripple funds from other users
+  5. Ability to Request Ripple funds from other users

-  7. Exchanges properly display in respective accounts
+  6. Exchanges properly display in respective accounts

-  8. Sending Ripple fund capability
+  7. Sending Ripple fund capability

-  9. Deposit ripples using Ripple API

-  10. Withdraw ripples using Ripple API

-  11. Proper CSS Styling
+  8. Proper CSS Styling

-  12. Demo Web Page
+  9. Demo Web Page

 ## Implementation Timeline